.

 Alliance served to cement Washington’s influence in Europe and continue what was

-actually the America’s post-World War II occupation of the European continent.
+actually America’s post-World War II occupation of the European continent.
 In

 1991 the raison d’être of the Soviet threat ended with the collapse of the USSR and